-How do we know if the children need extra help at St Margaret Mary's?
+How do we know if a child need extra help at St Margaret Mary's?

-At St Margaret Mary's we are continually assessing and monitoring both the academic, emotional, social development and welfare of all children within our school.
-This is to ensure that all children can access the curriculum and achieve their potential.
+At St Margaret Mary's we are continually assessing and monitoring children within our school to ensure that all children can access the curriculum and achieve their potential.
 School staff make continuous observations of all children in their care, both academically and in their wider school lives.
 Our observations, along with various assessment data, may highlight questions, issues or concerns for particular children.
 Where this is the case, in the first instance, teaching staff will have a conversation with parents/carers, and with the SENCO (Mrs McHugh).
 If after that conversation and a sharing of concerns, we agree that further investigation or intervention is required, then and only then will we proceed.
 Through effective transition procedures from our Nursery and professional conversations with other settings, school will be aware of a child's needs at the earliest possible stage.